shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### 13. Create graph (nodes and edges) of connections between notes
 ### Non-functional Requirements
 ### Summary
-- The user will have the ability to create a graph which connects notes using nodes and edges.
+- Ability for users to create a graph which connects notes using nodes and edges.
-## Actors
+### Actors
-- User
+- {User}
 ### Preconditions
-- User is logged in
+- {User} is logged in
-- User has notes to input or existing notes
+- {User} has notes to input or existing notes
 ### Triggers
 - User requires notes or existing notes
 ### Primary Sequence
-- User clicks “Create Graph of Connection between Notes”
+- {User} clicks “Create Graph of Connection between Notes”
-- System prompts user to input notes or choose existing notes
+- System prompts {User} to input notes or choose existing notes
-- System prompts user to assign a node to each note
+- System prompts {User} to assign a node to each note
-- System prompts user to assign edge(s) between nodes
+- System prompts {User} to assign edge(s) between nodes
 - System generates graph
 ### Primary Postconditions
-- User will be able to view graph of connection between notes
+- {User} will be able to view graph of connection between notes
 ### Alternate Sequences
 - Error duplicate node
 - Error duplicate edge
 ### Alternate Trigger
 - First time using graph of connections between notes
 ### Alternate Postconditions
-- User does not have notes
+- {User} does not have notes

 ---

 ### 14. Create Time Blocks
 ### Non-functional Requirements
 ### Summary
-- User will be able to add time blocks scheduling out their
+- {User} will be able to add time blocks scheduling out their
 ### Actors
-- User
+- {User}
 - System
 ### Preconditions
-- User is logged on
+- {User} is logged on
 ### Triggers
-- User clicks “add time blocks”
+- {User} clicks “add time blocks”
 ### Primary Sequence
-- User is prompted with excel type table
+- {User} is prompted with Excel type table
-- User can click and drag to create blocks
+- {User} can click and drag to create blocks
 - System saves data of block
 ### Primary Postconditions
-- User will now have the ability to see timeblocks (see Visualize Timeblocks)
+- {User} will now have the ability to see timeblocks (see Visualize Timeblocks)
-## Alternate Sequences
+### Alternate Sequences
 ### Alternate Trigger
 ### Alternate Postconditions

 ---

 ### 15. Use Pomodoro Timer
 ### Non-functional Requirements
 ### Summary
-- User will have the ability to use a Pomodoro timer to help with study sessions.
+- Ability for users to use Pomodoro timer to help with study sessions.
 ### Actors
-- User
+- {User}
 - System
 ### Preconditions
-- User is logged in
+- {User} is logged in
 ### Triggers
-- User navigates to the timer
+- {User} navigates to the timer
 ### Primary Sequence
-- User is prompted with a timer
+- {User} is prompted with a timer
-- User can select short or long break
+- {User} can select short or long break
-- User can click start to start the timer
+- {User} can click start to start the timer
 - System will run timer for 25 minutes (default time)
 - A second timer will be run for 5 minutes (short break) or 10 minutes (long break)
 - System will reset the timers
 ### Primary Postconditions
-- User can see how ong they have studied/worked (see Track Hours worked per day use case)
+- {User} can see how ong they have studied/worked (see Track Hours worked per day use case)
 ### Alternate Sequences
-- User can change the study timer or break time
+- {User} can change the study timer or break time
 - Timer will run for different lengths based off those preferences
 ### Alternate Trigger
-- User changes the settings
+- {User} changes the settings
 ### Alternate Postconditions

 ---